tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

 ## Control-driven Execution Model
-* Under the control-driven model, execution of tasks in a DSP kernel is controlled by the PS host through interactions with the kernel, such function calls and parameter passing.
+* Under the control-driven model, execution of tasks in a DSP kernel is controlled by the PS host through its interactions with the kernel, such function calls and parameter passing.
 Tasks may also access global memory in this model.